-SPA E251 - Advanced Spanish I
+SPA\ E251 - Advanced Spanish I (3 credits)

-Prerequisite(s): SPA E202, a foreign language placement test, or permission of the instructor.
+Prerequisite(s): SPA\ E202, a foreign language placement test, or permission of the instructor.
 Students who place outside the range designated for this class will not be permitted to take this course for credit.
 Intensive vocabulary building and study of idiomatic usage.
 Practice in oral reports based on topics of general interest.
 Advanced problems in syntax and weekly themes written in Spanish.
 Laboratory time is required weekly.

-SPA E252 - Advanced Spanish II
+SPA\ E252 - Advanced Spanish II (3 credits)

-Prerequisite(s): SPA E251, a foreign language placement test, or permission of the instructor.
+Prerequisite(s): SPA\ E251, a foreign language placement test, or permission of the instructor.
 Students who place outside the range designated for this class will not be permitted to take this course for credit.

-A continuation of SPA E251.
+A continuation of SPA\ E251.
 Weekly themes and laboratory time required.

-SPA E299 - Independent Study in Spanish
+SPA\ E299 - Independent Study in Spanish (3 credits) Code(s): HUM

-Prerequisite(s): Permission of the Foreign Language faculty

-Designed for those students who wish to obtain credit in a selected topic in Spanish.
+Prerequisite(s): Permission of the Foreign Language faculty Designed for those students who wish to obtain credit in a selected topic in Spanish.
 Students should have a high academic standing in Spanish language.
 Also taught in Spanish.